HEmilGS/OracleBot/README.md

 - El backend y frontend están separados en carpetas (/backend y /frontend).

 - Puedes editar las variables de entorno o configurar conexiones en los archivos .env si lo deseas.

+- Our team works across both Windows and Mac operating systems, but thanks to Docker's portability and standardized container configuration, the installation process remains consistent for everyone.
+Variations are limited to IDE extensions, local configuration files, and specific tooling preferences.
+For logging, we maintain Docker logs for each container instance and utilize simple log aggregation through volume mounting and file exports.
+Logs are reviewed manually and periodically analyzed to ensure proper service behavior, and we are exploring the integration of lightweight visualization tools such as Grafana or open-source dashboards to support more advanced monitoring as the project grows.